-Improve clinicians’ safety and confidence whilst also enhancing efficiency and the working environment.
-The Ascom workplace and staff safety solution is an integrated, end-to-end solution.
-Personal alarms that are raised from the solution, complete with location, go directly to responders.
-It also offers a location function with room-level accuracy, plus automatic ‘man-down’ and ‘no-movement’ alarms for when staff members cannot raise the alert themselves.
+Improve frontline caregivers’ safety and confidence.
+Enhance the working environment and help improve efficiency.
+The Ascom workplace and staff safety solution is an integrated, end-to-end system.
+It offers a location function with room-level accuracy.
+As well as automatic ‘man-down’ and ‘no-movement’ alarms for when staff members cannot raise the alert themselves.

 A clinical communication and coordination solution for the largest hospital in northern Norway: read how Ascom has streamlined alert management and enabled digital workflows.

 The new Tyks Lighthouse Hospital in Turku, Finland, will receive its first patients at the start of 2022.
 Focus on patients is one of the principal values of the hospital and its translation into practice is ensured through functional planning and multiprofessional collaboration.

 Learn how the Ascom Healthcare Platform is transforming care—and bridging digital information gaps—at the 523-bed Mission Hospital in California.

 Journal of healthcare protection management: publication of the International Association for Hospital Security 26(1):81-99 DOI:10.1097/NNA.0b013e3181ae97db

 Joint Commission Center for Transforming Healthcare Releases Targeted Solutions Tool for Hand-Off Communications.
 Joint Commission Perspectives.
 August 2012, Volume 32, Issue 8.